John Patterson Green

-John Patterson Green (April 2, 1845 – September 1, 1940) was an American attorney, politician, public servant, and writer.
+John Patterson Green (April 2, 1845 – September 1, 1940) was an African-American attorney, politician, public servant, and writer.
 He was among the first African Americans to hold public office in Cleveland, Ohio.
 A Republican, he was elected as a Justice of the Peace in 1873.
 He served in the Ohio House of Representatives in 1882.
 In 1891, he was elected to the Ohio Senate, the first African American state senator in Ohio.
 Green introduced the legislation that established Labor Day in Ohio as a state holiday.

 Early life and education

-Green was born in New Bern, North Carolina to John Rice Green and Temperance Dirden Green, who were both free persons of color of mixed ancestry.
+Green was born in New Bern, North Carolina, to John Rice Green and Temperance Dirden Green, who were both free persons of color of mixed ancestry.
 Greene's father was a tailor and his mother was a seamstress.
 At the age of five, Green and his two sisters were left to the care of their mother when their father died in 1850.
 Unable to sufficiently provide for her children in North Carolina, Green's mother in 1857 decided to relocate to Cleveland, Ohio, which promised greater educational and economic opportunities.
 In Cleveland, liberal white community leaders mostly of New England origin encouraged tolerance, racial fairness, and integration even during the antebellum times.
 In 1865, the Cleveland Leader wrote that, "an indication of the civilized spirit of the city of Cleveland is found in the fact that colored children attend our schools, colored people are permitted to attend all public lectures and public affairs where the fashion and culture of the city congregate, and nobody is offended."
 Cleveland at that time already had a small cadre of prominent black citizens, such as George Peake, land developer and inventor; Madison Tilly, an excavating contractor; Dr. Robert Boyd Leach, a physician; John Brown, the proprietor of the barber shop in one of Cleveland's finest hotels, the New England House; and Freeman H. Morris, an owner of tailoring establishment, among others.
 However, the largest proportion of African American population of the city (in 1870, the black population of Cleveland was about 1,300, or 1.4% of the 93,000 city dwellers) worked as unskilled laborers and domestic servants.

 Green attended local grammar and high schools which were already integrated in Cleveland, making parallel efforts to help his struggling family by working odd jobs; he was an errand boy, and in 1862 became a hotel waiter.
 He continued to study on his own, and in an unusual attempt to secure funds for his further education wrote and published at his own expense a thirty-eight page pamphlet, Miscellaneous Subjects by a Self-Educated Colored Youth (1866).
 He sold near 1,500 copies in Ohio, Pennsylvania and New York.
 Green completed a four-year classical program at Cleveland Central Catholic High School in two years.
 He graduated ahead of class becoming a Valedictorian.
 After high school, Greene enrolled in Ohio State and Union Law College in Cleveland, graduating in 1870.